HJvA/fshome/README.md

 ### deCONZ

 Alternative or supplemental bridge for Hue lights or other Zigbee devices.
-The raspberry server has been provided with a <https://phoscon.de/en/raspbee2> Zigbee gateway.
+The raspberry server has been provided with a [raspbee](https://phoscon.de/en/raspbee2) Zigbee gateway.
 The deCONZ api is similar to the HUE api, however deCONZ allows real time event handling through webSockets.
 So pressing a button will immediately be handled by the signaller class of fshome.

+Use the [phoscon](http://phoscon.de/app) app to setup the apparatuses connected.

 ### DSMR